 In most quasi-experiments involving variations in the generosity of unemployment benefits, treatment is restricted to some but not all labor markets.
 The REBP program is no exception.
 The program extended the duration of UI benefits for individuals above age 50 in specific regions meeting specific criteria.
-From a firm's point of view, this means that the firm can adjust to the policy not only by changing the number of vacancy it opens in the treated labor market, but also by changing the number of vacancies it opens in other labor markets where there exists close substitutes to the treated population.
-In other words, there exists "non-treated" labor markets that, due to their (geographic or technological) proximity to the treated labor market, are likely to also be affected by the policy in equilibrium.
+A firms can adjust to the policy not only by changing the number of vacancy it opens in the treated labor market, but also by changing the number of vacancies it opens in other labor markets where there exists close substitutes to the treated population.
+In other words, there exist "non-treated" labor markets that, due to their (geographic or technological) proximity to the treated labor market, will also be affected by the policy in equilibrium.
 We show here how the existence of other labor markets will affect market externalities.
-First, we show how and why equilibrium labor markets affect the magnitude of market externalities in the treated market.
+First, we show how (and discuss why) equilibrium labor market conditions in other markets will be affected.
+Then, we discuss how the existence of other markets affect the magnitude of market externalities in the treated market.

-We start by explaining how and why other labor markets may be affected by a change in UI policy in one labor market.
-We focus again on a two-group model, but now group a and group b are assumed to be in two different labor markets.
+How are other labor markets affected by a change in UI policy in one labor market?
+We focus again on a two group model, but now group a and group b are assumed to be in two different labor markets.
 This means that firms can perfectly discriminate between the two groups of workers when they open vacancies.
 In practice, there will be vacancies v_a to which only workers of group a will apply and vacancies v_b to which only workers of group b will apply.
 The ability of firms to direct their search by tailoring the characteristics of vacancies to each group of workers means that there will be in effect two labor markets with two labor market tightness in equilibrium.